Mobile network Everything Everywhere has set up a campaign that calls on government to speed up the provision of 4G mobile data services in the UK.

 The tablet market failed to meet analyst expectations last quarter as a result of a sharp drop in worldwide shipments of Android based products.
 Apple continued to sell large numbers of iPads but a poor performance by its main rival platform saw shipments drop from the end of last year to Q1 by 38.

-Following a restructuring of its channel that saw it part company with the bulk of its reseller base, network infrastructure specialist Enterasys is presenting a leaner silhouette to UK partners, and betting that a newly-launched IAM appliance will helpits channelget in front of clients anxious to f
+Following a restructuring of its channel that saw it Part Company with the bulk of its reseller base, network infrastructure specialist Enterasys is presenting a leaner silhouette to UK partners.

 EMC’s latest VMAX storage is the VMAX 40K; the vendor will officially launch its highest end enterprise array and Enginuity software at EMC World 2012.